quynhnn-vn/react-Jammming/README.md

-## React Project: Jammming
+# React Project: Jammming
 Build a React web application called Jammming using the knowledge of React components, passing state, and requests with the Spotify API.
 This application includes functions:
 - Search a list of songs matching a keyword string
 - Listen to the preview of song
 - Add songs to a custom playlist
 - Save this custom playlist to user's Spotify account

-## Available Scripts
+## To Run

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+Run `npm install` inside the project's root directory (make sure you have Node installed on your computer)

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 Open [http://jammming-qnn.surge.sh/](http://jammming-qnn.surge.sh/) to view it in deployed version.